 HIPAA vs GDPR - What Should I Know?

 HIPAA grants patients the right to get a copy of their health records (for an associated cost at the discretion of the practice).
 With GDPR, you get them for free.
-Also, this should really not be a shock at this point, but while HIPAA will allow you to put a restriction on your PHI and how it can be distributed or used, GDPR allows patients to request for their PHI to be completed deleted from a practice’s archives.
+Also, while HIPAA will allow you to put a restriction on your PHI and how it can be distributed or used, GDPR allows patients to request for their PHI to be completely deleted from a practice’s archives.

 HIPAA does not require a patient to sign a consent form or authorize the release of their PHI for treatment or payment purposes.
 This is why you don’t have to authorize your general practitioner to work with your insurance policy, or why you don’t have to give consent to a physician’s office to get a debt collector to come after you for not paying your medical bills.
 With the GDPR, you must have explicit consent for any interaction with PHI other than direct patient care.
 Furthermore, health care organizations must be able to prove that this consent was given under appropriate conditions and that the individual was of sound mind and aware of the use of their PHI.

-Don’t be caught paying fines for non-compliance to the revised GDPR.
-It doesn’t matter if you are outside of the European Union - the GDPR most likely still applies to you.
-So, if you have any patients in your system who are EU passport holders, do you due diligence and be compliant.
-Also, remember that the GDPR is a more rigorous version of HIPAA.
-So just because you are abiding to the HIPAA guidelines, it does not mean you are following the regulations per the GDPR.
+Don’t get caught paying fines for non-compliance to the revised GDPR!
+It doesn’t matter if you are outside of the EU - the GDPR most likely still applies to you.
+If you have any patients in your system who are EU passport holders, do your due diligence and make sure you are compliant.
+Remember that the GDPR is a more rigorous version of HIPAA.
+Just because you are abiding to the HIPAA guidelines, it does not mean you are compliant with GDPR.